 The sound quality can vary between makes and models and some manufacturers also make sound bars.
 If you want more oomph without the price, you could connect to a bluetooth speaker like this Which? choice Sony water resistant portable bluetooth speaker (and its tiny!).

-You do not need a 12v tv for your motorhome, but you won’t be able to watch it without EHU unless you have an inverter fitted, which converts the power from 12v to 240 volt.
+You do not need a 12v tv for your motorhome, but you won’t be able to watch a 230v tv without EHU unless you have an inverter fitted, which converts the power coming from your 12v leisure battery to 230 volt.

 TV via a Smart TV

 Smart tvs have built in digital receivers, such as free-to-air Freeview or Freesat, and various apps which allow you to stream directly to your tv.
 A true smart tv will allow you to download thousands of apps to your tv without restriction.
 Some ‘smart’ tvs may need wifi or a 4g connection ti watch, but you are limited to restricted to the apps, which are generally pre-loaded.

 Read descriptions carefully to ensure you get the best smart tv for your motorhome.
 Check that the apps you will use most are included, or the tv is a full smart tv, if having a wide choice of apps in important.
 Always buy a recognised brand, where you can be assured that the tv software, or firmware, is regularly updated.

 You will need to connect your smart tv to a wifi network so will require a wifi set-up in your motorhome or camper van, you can find out more about this in our guide to getting internet and Wifi in your motorhome.